-They are round, and about the size of a cherry (at least, the ones that most people consider worth bothering with are.)
+Rose hips are round, and about the size of a cherry (at least, the ones that most people consider worth bothering with are.)
 When young, the hips are green and hard.
 As they ripen, they soften and change colour to red or orange.
-After the first frost, they will get brighter in colour, and be softer still.
-The best flavour comes after a nip of frost.

 They have a very tangy, tart flavour, just as cranberries do.
 They can be used for making syrup, jams or jellies from.
 Jellies are a better idea than jam, because with a jelly you get to strain out all the seeds, which are very bitter.
 To make a jelly from them, you can cook them down, strain them, then use the puréed sauce to make the jelly from.

 Syrup made from rose hips ends up being staggeringly high in Vitamin C. The syrup can be used as a drink, mixed into water, or as a dessert sauce.
 Children were given rose hip syrup during World War Two to supplement their diets.

 Rose hip production

 For roses to produce hips, you have to stop deadheading the flowers in August.
 Don’t use hips from roses that have been sprayed or dusted.
 If any pesticide was used, it must have been labelled as safe for food.

 Though hips produced by any rose plant can be used, some varieties of roses produce better hips for culinary use than others.
 Some produce hips that have no taste to speak of worth bothering about, and some produce hips so small they aren’t worth all the fiddling.
 Many people suggest that rose hips from the “Rosa rugosa” varieties are the best, as the plants will produce the tastiest rose hips, and in abundance.
 Other varieties that often get mentioned as being good or acceptable include Rosa ponifera, Rosa canina, Rosa eglantaria and Rosa californica.